St Lawrence College

 School community

 Every pupil has a tutor who forms a link between school, child and parents; there are eight pupils in a tutor group and they meet three times a week.
-Pupils go to chapel twice a week, and boarders also have a Sunday-evening service.
-Mental-health first-aiders track pupils’ wellbeing and, post-pandemic, the school has brought in two counsellors.
-There is also a medical centre in the junior-school building that is open 24/7.
+Pupils go to chapel twice a week, and boarders also have a Sunday-evening service, but, says Mr Brown, ‘We are here for all children, all faiths and none.’
+Mental-health first-aiders track pupils’ wellbeing and there are also two on-site counsellors, as well as a medical centre in the junior-school building that is open 24/7.

 Every year the school hosts International Day, with pupils wearing traditional dress, singing and dancing performances and cuisine from all the countries represented.
 Outreach work is emphasised with upper years doing community service, reading at local primary schools, visiting the elderly in care homes and helping out at the Salvation Army.
 Local primary schools also come in for acting workshop days, and they also use the school swimming pool.